arv020/DSC232R_WESAD_Project/README.md

 **Final Model and Summary**

-The final model selected was a Random Forest classifier trained on the dataset including the Sensor, Survey, and Questionnaire (PANAS) data for multiclass affective state classification (labels 1-4).
-It achieved the strongest test accuracy (within multiclass classification: 0.78), and robust performance across all the classes, with especially high recall for class 1.
-Feature importance analysis highlighted the value of aggregate sensor statistics and select questionnaire responses.
-These results indicate that a combination of physiological, questionnaires and self-report data enables effective multiclass label detection
+The final model selected was an XGBoost classifier (Model 6) trained on the combined Sensor, Survey, and Questionnaire (PANAS) data for multiclass affective state classification (labels 1-4).
+Model 6 achieved the strongest test accuracy among all evaluated models (e.g., 0.82), demonstrating robust and balanced performance across all classes.
+Feature importance analysis revealed that both physiological variables (like recent illness, height, and weight) and behaviorial factors (such as daily sports participation and coffee consumption) play a key role in predicting affective states.
+These findings highlight the value of integrating sensor data with self-report measures and questionnaires for effective multiclass emotional state detection.
+Overall, XGBoost provided improved accuracy and interpretability for this task, which is the reason we chose it as the final model.

 ## <u>**Discussion** </u>